cossacklabs/product-docs/acra/keys/operations/generation.md

 ### Exporting and importing keys

 <!--
-TODO: How about teaching "acra-keys import" and "acra-keys export" to work with key store v1?
+TODO: How about teaching "acra-keys import" and "acra-keys export" to work with keystore v1?
 That way you will need to explain this only once.
 -->

-Key exchange process is a bit different for current key store version 1 and the new version 2.
+Key exchange process is a bit different for current keystore version 1 and the new version 2.

-With key store version 1 you simply copy a file with `*.pub` extension from `.acrakeys` directory.
+With keystore version 1 you simply copy a file with `*.pub` extension from `.acrakeys` directory.
 For example, `.acrakeys/Alice_server.pub` is a public key of the client `Alice` on AcraServer, this file needs to be copied to corresponding `.acrakeys` directory of AcraConnector.

-Key store version 2 makes this process more secure by ensuring that the key file cannot be tampered while en route between the server.
+Keystore version 2 makes this process more secure by ensuring that the key file cannot be tampered while en route between the server.
 First, the public key has to be _exported_ from AcraServer: